Updated: Apr 1

 Bioblitzes bring friends, family, and strangers together across the globe each year in pursuit of fun and learning!
 (And we are all about laughing and learning.)

-The Flocking Around crew spent the weekend of July 17th, 2020 at the Wyoming Digital BioBlitz.
+The Flocking Around crew spends a weekend every summer at the Wyoming Digital BioBlitz.
 Never heard of a bioblitz?
 Here is your guide to what bioblitzes are, and how you can participate in other bioblitzes!
 And remember, if you want to enjoy all our posts, subscribe to our blog!

 What is a BioBlitz?